-- Instructors will determine how many students can be accommodated in classroom and lab areas based on social distancing guidelines.
+- Instructors may rearrange classroom and lab areas in order to comply with social distancing guidelines.

 - Assigned seating will be developed, maintained, and regularly monitored by each instructor.

-- Masks, social distancing, and handwashing/sanitizing will be required.
+- Masks, social distancing (if not fully vaccinated), and handwashing/sanitizing will be required.

 Each institution will ensure the following: